shuvenduoffline/shuvenduoffline/README.md

 ### Hi there 👋

-### I'm Shuvendu, a passionate mobile developer currently working as Freelancer.
+### I'm Shuvendu, a passionate mobile developer currently working as Programmer Analyst Trainee.
 - 🤔 Have a project , want me to devepol ?
 [MailMe](https://mail.google.com/mail/?view=cm&fs=1&to=shuvenduoffline@gmail.com&su=Hi,Lets_Develop&body=Enter_your_requiremet_here)
 - 📫 How to reach me: [Linkdin](https://linkedin.com/in/shuvendu-dhal-656b641)